 The red grape variety comes from Bulgaria.
-Kachivela, Kacivela, Kativela, Marvud, Mawrud, Svinarska Loza, Svinjarska Loza, Tsiganka are grouped alphabetically by country.
-Bulgaria ); Karvouniaris, Mavro, Mavroude, Mavroudi, Mavroudi Boulgarias, Mavroudion, Mavroudi Voulgarias ( Greece ), as well as Mavroud ( France ).
+Synonyms alphabetically grouped by country are Kachivela, Kacivela, Kativela, Marvud, Mawrud, Svinarska Loza, Svinjarska Loza, Tsiganka ( Bulgaria ); Karvouniaris, Mavro, Mavroude, Mavroudi, Mavroudi Boulgarias, Mavroudion, Mavroudi Voulgarias ( Greece ) and Mavroud ( France ).
 The parentage is unknown.
-Despite seemingly indicative synonyms or morphological She may not share similarities with the varieties Karvouniaris.
+Despite apparently indicative synonyms or morphological It must not be similar to the varieties Karvouniaris.
 Mavro.
 Mavroudi Arachovis or Mavrud Varnenski be confused.
-There are Mavrud s Edri Zarna, Mavrud s Drebni Zarna, Mavrud sas Splekani Zarna, Mavrud Siv and Mavrud Izresliv, which differ in berry size and color shade.
-The variety was crossbred partner of the new breeds Buket and Evmolpia, According to an unverifiable hypothesis, the very old variety (or a potential ancestor) is already in the antiquity of the Thracians have been cultivated.
+There are the varieties Mavrud s Edri Zarna, Mavrud s Drebni Zarna, Mavrud sas Splekani Zarna, Mavrud Siv and Mavrud Izresliv, which differ in berry size and color shade.
+The variety was a cross partner of the new varieties Buket and Evmolpia, According to a non-verifiable hypothesis, the very old variety (or a possible ancestor) should already be in the antiquity of the Thracians have been cultivated.

-The late-ripening, high-yielding vine is sensitive to wintry frost and drought, prone to both mildews, but resistant to Botrytis, It produces a deep red, tanninhaltigen, acid and alcohol-rich red wine with plum flavor, which has aging potential.
-The variety is grown mainly in the center and in the south of Bulgaria.
-She counts beside the Shiroka Melnishka (Melnik) to the best Bulgarian red wine grapes.
+The late ripening, productive vine is sensitive to wintry frost and drought, vulnerable to both mildews but resistant to Botrytis, It produces a deep red, tannic, acid and alcohol-rich red wine with a plum aroma that has aging potential.
+The variety is mainly grown in the center and south of Bulgaria.
+In addition to the Shiroka Melnishka (Melnik) to the best Bulgarian red wine grapes.
 The Bulgarian acreage in 2010 totaled 1,296 hectares (Statistics Kym Anderson ).
-More small stocks should also be in Albania.
+Other small stocks are also said to be in Albania.
 Greece and Romania give.

 Source: Wine Grapes / J. Robinson, J. Harding, J. Vouillamoz / Penguin Books Ltd. 2012

-Picture right: Ursula Bruehl, Doris Schneider, Julius Kühn Institute (JKI)
+Right: Ursula Brühl, Doris Schneider, Julius Kühn Institute (JKI)